Top Delicious Dishes & Drinks in MankatoVisit Mankato

 After strolling around Mankato City Center’s Entertainment District, go to Pub 500 for yummy appetizers and a great selection of beer to go with them.
 The potato chips are homemade and served with the house Southwestern dip.
-There’s also the homemade artichoke and spinach dip that’s served with warm pita bread, and Memphis BBQ nachos that are topped with pulled pork and Pub 500’s signature Ragtop BBQ sauce.
+There’s also the homemade artichoke and spinach dip that’s served with warm pita bread, and Stoner Chips consisting of pub chips topped with pulled turkey, cheddar cheese, onions and cilantro lime sauce.

 Bacon makes anything better, that’s for sure.
 For your fix, head to 3rd Street Tavern in St. Peter (located just 20 minutes outside Mankato) and order the bacon wrapped jalapeños.
 Fresh jalapeños are stuffed with sausage, cream cheese and house spices and then smoked and served with a bourbon glaze.